 The site covers 67.7 hectares of open land predominantly low grade (4 and 3b) agricultural use with fields of various shapes and sizes separated by hedgerows.

-As with any application it will include extensive and detailed reports and assessments produced by our project team that includes: planners, engineers, ecologists, specialists in landscape and visual impact, noise, transport and archaeologists.
+The application has been submitted and, as with any application, it included extensive and detailed reports and assessments produced by our project team that includes: planners, engineers, ecologists, specialists in landscape and visual impact, noise, transport and archaeologists.

-We will seek planning consent to operate the project for 40 years.
+We are seeking planning consent to operate the project for 40 years.
 At the end of the operational period the solar farm will be decommissioned and removed, and the land returned to its previous use.